Blog > diverse workforce

 -Peter Drucker

-In this era of swift changes, businesses do not only hire specialised staff; they also invest in the existing workforce to enable them adapt to changes.
+In this era of swift changes, businesses hire specialised staff and invest in the existing workforce to enable them to adapt to changes.
 Reskilling and retraining are among the most vital strategies in this journey.
 Let us now look at some corporate initiatives that have made a difference.

 Reskilling and Retraining Matter

 The importance of reskilling and retraining cannot be overstated.
 There is still a widening gap between industries as they evolve, which threatens individual job security and organisational competitiveness alike.
-Companies can overcome this gap by investing in their own workers while building a culture of continuous adaptation and learning.
+Companies can overcome this gap by investing in their workers while building a continuous adaptation and learning culture.

 Reskilling interventions are sometimes more cost-effective than hiring new recruits continuously, employee morale will be boosted through making workers feel valued thus promoting loyalty besides supporting their career growth.
 Productivity, innovation as well as overall business performance can increase through such investments in human capital.